 As the journey progresses, the plot jumps the shark with incalculable lunacy, ending up with the octopus actually stealing and driving a truck into the ocean, freeing all the fish within.
 Don’t even ask.

 We have to entertain the possibility that the title might refer to more than just the journey of Dory.
-(In essence, she is not even really lost, as we are with her all the way.)
+(In essence, she is not really lost from the audience’s point of view, as we are physically with her all the way.)
 Is it about Dory “finding herself”?
-(Because in essence, she isn’t really “lost,” as she looks for something she can’t remember.)
 Is it referring to Dory’s parents losing her and trying to find her?
 (No, because that would’ve been told from the parents’ point of view.)
 Is it about Dory finding a way to live without them and still be happy?
 (No. Because she finds them anyway.)
 Is it about Dory finding a path through her cluttered lost memories to one that makes sense and redeems her?
 (No, her memory comes and goes as required to move the plot.)
 OK then… I don’t get it!
 I don’t get why you would put this hapless fish through this brain-wracking misery in front of craven audiences just looking for a laugh with some animated sea life.